abodzsar29/Portfolio_Website_Matrix/README.md

-Initial_Portfolio_Project - NOTE: THE SITE HAS NOT BEEN MADE RESPONSIVE FOR SMALLER SCREENS
+Initial_Portfolio_Project - NOTE: THE SITE HAS NOT BEEN MADE RESPONSIVE FOR SCREENS OF SIZES OTHER THAN 1920 * 1080

 This repository contains all of the source files which I have created or used to make a matrix themed portfolio website.